deeheber/danielle-heberling-dot-xyz/README.md

 1.  **Start developing.**

-    This site is built with the latest NodeJS LTS (current 18.x.x) in mind.
+    This site is built with the nodeJS version specified in the `.nvmrc` in mind.
 Other version might work, but it's not guaranteed.

     Navigate into the site’s directory and start it up.

     ```sh
     cd danielle-heberling-dot-xyz/
-    npm i --legacy-peer-deps
+    npm i
     npm start
     ```